-Anybody who has applied for a mortgage will typically agree that this is a slow, tedious & often irritating process.
-This is true not only for the mortgage applicant, but also for the mortgage originator – which is normally a financial institution (example Bank, Lender etc.).
-On the mortgage originator side, this is typically nowadays managed by advanced software (i.e., Core systems such as a LOS or POS).
-To optimize the Lender (User) Experience, the software normally interfaces/integrates with other ‘AI add-ons’ (an Artificial Intelligence-centric bolt-on Module) that augments its processing with the benefits provided by ‘AI’ (Artificial Intelligence) – for faster, smarter & more accurate results and decisions.
+Anybody who has applied for a mortgage will typically agree that this is a slow, tedious & often challenging process.
+This is true not only for the borrower, but also for the mortgage loan origination process – which is normally a financial institution (i.e., Bank, Lender Broker).
+On the mortgage originator side, this process is typically nowadays managed by advanced software including POS (point of sale) and LOS (loan origination systems) platforms.
+To optimize the Lender’s user experience, the software normally interfaces/integrates with other ‘AI (artificial intelligence) add-ons’ that augments its processing with the benefits that produce faster, smarter & more accurate results and decisions.

 This integration is generally provided in two ways: